journeyapps/protobuf-j2me/README.markdown

       - packed fields not supported yet
   - global and nested message declarations
   - global and nested enums
-    - treated integer constants
+    - treated as integer constants
     - not checked to be a valid value
-    - constants are generated in a separate class for each enum (might change in the future)

 # Planned:
   - lots of unit tests